saugat011/astro-finance/README.md

    psql -U postgres -d astrofinance -c "SELECT table_name FROM information_schema.tables WHERE table_schema = 'public';"
    ```

+**Note:** This project uses direct SQL migrations rather than Entity Framework migrations.
+You do not need to run `dotnet ef database update` or similar commands.
+The database schema is managed entirely through the SQL scripts in the `database/migrations` directory.

 ### 3. Backend Setup

 1. Navigate to the backend directory: